Children's activities in Prague

 Fresh cakes at Prague cafés

 Podoli Swimming Pools in Prague

 Podoli Swimming Pool Complex

-Prague's largest swimming centre, Podoli Swimming Pool Complex is located near the Vltava River by Vysehrad
+Prague's largest swimming centre, Podoli Swimming Pool Complex is located just outside the city centre, near the Vltava River by Vysehrad

 Podoli consists of one Olympic sized 50m indoor swimming pool, two outdoor swimming pools of 50m and 33m in length, plus a paddling pool for children.

 Podoli makes an enjoyable visit at any time of the year, but on a fine summers day it is a lovely way to spend a few hours - Podoli Swimming Pool Complex